2004 Cork Junior A Hurling Championship

 The 2004 Cork Junior A Hurling Championship was the 107th staging of the Cork Junior A Hurling Championship since its establishment by the Cork County Board in 1895.
-The championship began on 17 October 2004 on 14 November 2004.
+The championship ran from 17 October to 14 November 2004.

-On 14 November 2004, Ballygarvan won the championship following a 3-7 to 1-12 defeat of Grenagh in the final.
-This was their first championship title in the grade.
+The final was played on 14 November 2004 at Páirc Uí Rinn in Cork, between Ballygarvan and Grenagh, in what was their first ever meeting in the final.
+Ballygarvan won the match by 3–07 to 1–12 to claim their first ever championship title.

-Ballygarvan's Liam Dillon was the championship's top scorer with 1-33.
+Ballygarvan's Liam Dillon was the championship's top scorer with 1–33.